kostenickj/de_id/README.md

 3) A file that maps countries into continents.

-+A pickled dictionary of mapping is included here.
++ A pickled dictionary of mapping is included here.

 *********************